 3. Pattern Bundles

-What I like about bundles is that you can be sure there is at least 3 or 4 patterns she will want to make straight away and you don’t take the risk of handpicking them and choosing wrong.
+What I like about bundles is that you can be sure there is at least a few of the patterns she will want to make straight away and you don’t take the risk of handpicking them and choosing wrong.

 Don’t think for a second the other patterns are wasted, she’ll probably go back to them later or find some inspiration and combine bits and pieces to make her own project.
 Sometimes I buy pattern bundles just to look through, learn new techniques, constructions and styles.